 Many can eventually reach 5-7m in height if unpruned, although some are naturally more compact.
 The shrubs can be used in an informal woodland shrubbery or to create effective and substantial screens in the garden, contributing to the enduring structure of the design.
 Where a single specimen is employed however, a Camellia can often look better if it is trained as a small tree on a single trunk from the start.
 Lower branches can be removed and a more open canopy created by thinning of some of the upper branches once the plant has matured.
 Old Camellia can be rejuvenated to produce a similar effect, especially those encroaching on windows or pathways.
 Two such 'trees' can be trained on either side of a front gate to create a welcoming entrance, or a small group of them can provide a canopy for other shade-loving plants.
 Compact cultivars can be grown in tubs; and camellias can also be trained as standards for a formal effect.
 Some camellias are even suited to bonsai!

 Position: On the whole, Camellia japonica, especially those with pale-coloured flowers, need to be grown in partial or dappled shade.
 Most are best shielded from hot afternoon sun and winds during the warmer months, when they will appreciate shade cast by fences, buildings or suitably distant trees.
-Most also need to be protected from direct morning sun in winter, which can damage the flowers by burning them through the dew which collects on the petals at night.
+Most also need to be protected from direct morning sun in winter (up till midday), which can damage the flowers by burning them through the dew which collects on the petals at night.
 Some of the bright red and bright pink cultivars, however, are able to withstand this effect.
 Complete shade is not the best position for Camellia japonica to produce their flowers, as they need some filtered sun during the middle of the day in December and January in order that buds may be set for the following winter's display.

-Pruning: Any pruning can be carried out in after flowering in late winter or early spring.
+Pruning: Any pruning can be carried out after flowering in late winter or early spring.
 Thinning of overcrowded branches can enhance flowering by allowing light into the bush, which also promotes better air circulation and reduces the incidence of pest and disease build-up.
 The overall height of the shrub can be reduced by removing taller branches low down within the shrub at their points of origin, rather than by giving the plant an all-over haircut.
 Hedges should be pruned after flowering and again before Christmas.
 If you want to move a camellia to a different position, it is best to do this in June or July.
 Prune straight after the move by one-third and keep the plant moist.
 Applications of Seasol will help the plant cope with the move.

 Some cultivars have brilliant red flowers which blaze on winter days, the petals often enhanced by bunches of yellow stamens, and some of these red ones can stand sunnier positions than the paler-flowered types.
 The vigorous 'Grand Slam' (semi-double to anemone form with glowing deep red blooms), and 'Moshio' (synonym 'Flame', semi-double bright red flower) are examples.
 'Moshio' can be grown in tubs.